Chris Minns

-Christopher John Minns (born 17 September 1979) is an Australian politician serving as the 47th and current premier of New South Wales since March 2023.
-He has been the leader of the New South Wales branch of the Australian Labor Party (ALP) since 2021 and a member of the New South Wales Legislative Assembly (MLA) for the district of Kogarah since 2015.
-He was previously the deputy mayor of Hurstville from 2007 to 2008.
+Christopher John Minns (born 17 September 1979) is an Australian politician who has served as the 47th premier of New South Wales since 2023 and the leader of the New South Wales Labor Party since 2021.
+He has been the member of parliament (MP) for Kogarah since 2015.

-Minns was first elected at the 2015 New South Wales state election, and was elected unopposed as leader of the Labor Party in the leadership election of June 2021, following the resignation of Jodi McKay.
-He led the party to victory at the 2023 state election.
+Prior to state politics, Minns served as the deputy mayor of Hurstville from 2007 to 2008.
+He was first elected to the Legislative Assembly at the 2015 election, and was elected unopposed as leader of the Labor Party in the leadership election of June 2021, following the resignation of Jodi McKay.
+He led the party to victory at the 2023 election.

-Minns' actions have been viewed as moving the traditionally centre-left NSW State Labor party towards the right, resulting in the party's big-tentification by expanding its supporter base to historically non-Labor voters.
-Civil society organisations, such as the Human Rights Law Centre, Australian Democracy Network and NSW Council for Civil Liberties, have raised allegations of purported democratic backsliding from some of his government's policies.

 Early and personal life

+Christopher John Minns was born on 17 September 1979 in St George, Sydney, the second of three children born to John Gerard Minns (1952–2024) and Cara Minns.
+He was raised in Penshurst, and attended Marist College Kogarah, an independent Catholic secondary school in Bexley, a suburb of St George.

-Minns was raised in the St George region of Sydney in the suburb of Penshurst.
-He studied at Marist College Kogarah.
-He holds a Bachelor of Arts from the University of New England in Armidale and attended Princeton University in the United States where he was awarded a Masters in Public Policy (2012–13).
+Minns attended the University of New England in Armidale, where he graduated with a Bachelor of Arts.
+In 2012, he enrolled at Princeton University in New Jersey, United States, where he graduated with a Master of Public Policy in 2013.

 Minns is married and has three sons with his wife Anna.
 Upon his return from Princeton, while his wife pursued her own business opportunities Minns became the carer of his sons before nominating for parliament.

-Minns has previously worked in the charity sector for a youth mental health charity, as a firefighter, as an advisor in the NSW government and as the assistant secretary of the NSW Labor Party.

-He joined the Australian Labor Party in 1998 when he was 18 years old and was elected as the member for Kogarah in 2015.

 Minns is a supporter of NRL club the Canterbury-Bankstown Bulldogs.

-Minns' father, John, died on the 1 May 2024 after suffering a heart attack.
+Minns' father, John, died on 1 May 2024 after suffering a heart attack.
 In Minns' inaugural speech, he spoke about his love for his father, and thanked him for bringing Minns into the "Labor tribe".

+Minns has a brother named Jim.